vivek-344/Suraksha/README.md

 ## Contact

-For any queries or feedback related to Suraksha, send us and email or get in touch with:
+For any queries or feedback related to Suraksha, send us an email or get in touch with:
 - [Vivekraj Singh Sisodiya](mailto:vivekrajsinghsisodiya344@gmail.com)
 - [Satyam Sharma](mailto:satyamsharma1725@email.com)